Wanggcong/Wanggcong.github.io/guangcong wang(王广聪）'s homepage.md

 His research interest is person re-identification and semi-supervised learning.
 He has published 4 papers.

+He currently serves as a reviewer of Neurocomputing.

 ### **News**

 One paper is released to arxiv, 2018.